Skip to content

 What are the advantages of steel frame homes?

-Steel frames are designed to be stronger and last longer, while also being more secure and completely termite proof.
+Steel frames are designed to be stronger and last longer, while also being more secure and completely termite-proof.
 Riveted and bolted into place, steel frames provide a solid and sturdy frame for plasterboard.
 This works to eliminate cracked cornices and surface splitting problems associated with frame movement.

-As one of the most significant structural elements to a home, frames need to be properly installed.
+As one of the most significant structural elements of a home, frames need to be properly installed.
 With this in mind, only highly experienced framing specialists are allowed to put together steel frame kit homes.
 This gives the homeowners the added reassurance that their house is safe to live in because it was properly constructed.

 Strength